nic-starke/neon_samurai/index.md

 toc: false
 ---

-# Muffin Twister Wiki
+# NEON_SAMURAI Wiki

-Welcome to the Muffin Twister Wiki.
+Welcome to the NEON_SAMURAI Wiki.

 This will be updated as required with the latest information on the project.

-Before using this software you must read and accept the [LICENSE](https://git.sr.ht/~Nicolaus Starke/Muffin/tree/main/LICENSE).
-In general, there is no warranty given, and you may be voiding any existing warranties with the original equipment manufacturer by using this software.
+Before using this software you must read and accept the license.

 ## [Features](wiki/Features.md)